Why Is it Important to Choose a Pediatric Research Hospital With Access to Clinical Trials?

 What differentiates children’s hospitals that conduct research?

-But not every children’s hospital has clinical research capabilities.
+Not every children’s hospital has clinical research capabilities.
 Finding a pediatric hospital that conducts both research and clinical trials can improve your child’s treatment outcomes in several ways:

-- Pediatric research hospitals and academic medical centers can use what they learn from clinical trials, based upon the best available clinical evidence to improve care for children.
+- Pediatric research hospitals and academic medical centers can use what they learn from clinical trials, based upon the best available clinical evidence, to improve care for children.

 - Pediatric research hospitals also collaborate with multicenter research networks around the country and the world.
-These networks expand the capabilities of each medical team, enabling them to share specialized knowledge in emerging areas of cancer research to benefit patients.
+These networks expand the capabilities of each medical team, enabling them to share specialized knowledge in emerging areas of research to benefit patients.

 Why participate in a clinical trial?